khalid-hussain/theprophetsprayer/MARKDOWN/README.md

 # Footnotes

 The footnotes were not continuous from the source material and thus posed difficulty in renaming.
 I have thus resorted to using the alphabet to ease this task.
-I tested it out with `x` first and then thought I would just continue.

-01 - x
+01 - a
-02 - y
+02 - b
-03 - z
+03 - c
+04 - d